wp-plugins/vhx/README.txt

 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds the VHX Purchase Widget to your site and automatically captures buy links to activate the VHX Buy Experience.
+Adds the VHX Purchase Widget to your site and automatically powers links to activate purchasing on VHX.

 == Description ==
 Integrates the VHX Purchase Widget on any Wordpress installation.

-Any link on any page pointing to http://yoursubdomain.vhx.tv/buy or http://yourfulldomain.com/buy will be picked up by the widget.
+Any link on any page pointing to http://mysite.vhx.tv/buy or http://mysite.com/buy will be picked up by the widget.
 Clicks on those links will automatically call the sliding action to purchase on your site.

-If you have multiple linked sites on your page (yoursubdomain.vhx.tv and myfriend.vhx.tv), you can additionally set specific data-vhx-site attributes on individual links to override your primary one set on the script tag.
+If you have multiple linked sites on your page (mysite.vhx.tv and myfriend.vhx.tv), you can additionally set specific data-vhx-site attributes on individual links to override your primary one set on the script tag.
 It looks like this:

-<a href="http://drafthouse.vhx.tv/buy/the-final-member" data-vhx-site>Buy This Movie</a>
+<a href="http://mysite.vhx.tv/buy/the-final-member" data-vhx-site>Buy This Movie</a>

 == Installation ==
 1. Download the plugin